 Have you ever struggled with server patching?
 Fortunately, that no longer has to be a source of headaches.
 Use SysKit to manually patch your servers by copying all the binaries, executing the update, then finishing off with a report on whether your update (or any other PowerShell task) was successful.

 This can be useful, for example, if you have a Citrix environment and need to restart multiple Citrix servers at predefined time intervals, or if you have multiple SharePoint farms with multiple SharePoint roles and need to make sure that your Web Front End servers are available at all times.

 Frane Borozan, SysKit product owner, held a demo on how to perform server management with the help of PowerShell scripts, which you can check out in the video below.

 Frane prepared a few PowerShell scripts with which you can automate your system administration tasks.
 He starts by explaining the SysKit interface and what options are at your disposal.
 Then he shows you what you can gather with the reporting scripts and what tasks you can achieve with the management scripts.
 As Frane goes through the application, he discusses some use cases that might be of interest to you.

 Once the scripts are executed, Frane analyzes the results and gives you a few tips on how to successfully accomplish complex tasks in your server environment.

-Here’s a video recording of our PowerShell management webinar; in case you missed some of our previously held sessions, you can find them on our Webinars page.
+Here’s a video recording of our PowerShell management webinar; in case you missed some of our previously held sessions, you can find them on our Youtube channel.
 If you have suggestions for our next webinar topic or would like for us to cover a specific section of our tool, let us know, and we can even arrange a personal demo for you.